mnlipp/VM-Operator/manager.md

 The second patch affects the small volume that is created for each runner and contains the VM's configuration data such as the EFI vars.
-By default the PVC for this volume is created with the default storage class configured.
-The patch effectively provides a new configuration file for the manager that makes the controller use local-path as storage class for this PVC.
+The manager's default configuration causes the PVC for this volume to be created with no storage class (which causes the default storage class to be used).
+The patch provides a new configuration file for the manager that makes the reconciler use local-path as storage class for this PVC.
 (The file [config-sample.yaml](https://github.com/mnlipp/VM-Operator/blob/main/org.jdrupes.vmoperator.manager/config-sample.yaml) explains all available configuration options.)

-Note that you need none of the patches if it is okay to use your cluster's default storage class and this class supports ReadWriteMany as access mode.
+Note that you need none of the patches if you are fine with using your cluster's default storage class and this class supports ReadWriteMany as access mode.

 Check that the pod with the manager is running: